xjenny2/genetics-svgs-final/README.md

 #### Notes:
 - still working on the data parsing (in functionsgnomad.py)--may change in future
 - Destination file must exist ahead of time.
 Code could be altered to create + write to a new file by deleting `if os.path.isfile(args.destination:` and `else: print error` from [these](https://github.com/xjenny2/genetics-svgs-final/blob/75bfab5b1b99c582cc2cf6f4714cd06bf0e926e5/generalsvg_gnomad.py#L13) [lines](https://github.com/xjenny2/genetics-svgs-final/blob/698da93c3bceda3f2280dd4ae8d22658e40080c0/generalsvg_gnomad.py#L226) of code and then unindenting the code block.
+- currently only uses exome data variants.
+- Passing variants are considered to be those variants that have all "PASS"es in that entry's AS_FilterStatus category; if there is, for example, one pass and one fail, the entire entry is disregarded.

 ### otheroptions:
 Not a standalone script; rather, a dump for bits of code that could be added to the generalsvg_gnomad or generalsvg_clinvar programs to implement additional features.